softcover/softcover_book/chapters/getting_started.md

 ### HTML and the Softcover server
 \label{sec:html_softcover_server}

-To get started writing the book, we'll first build and HTML version of the template book:
+To get started writing the example book, we'll first build an HTML version:

 ```console
 $ softcover build:html
 ```

 \noindent The result is a separate HTML file for each chapter in the `html/` directory.

-Let's take a look at the HTML for the first chapter, `html/a_chapter.html` by opening it in a browser.
+Let's take a look at the HTML for the first chapter, `html/a_chapter.html`, by opening it in a browser.
 On most systems, this can be accomplished by using a filesystem viewer to navigate to the `html/` directory and double-clicking on `a_chapter.html`.
 On Macintosh OS X, we can accomplish the same thing at the command line using the `open` command, which opens the given file using the default application for that file type:

 ```console
 $ open html/a_chapter.html